lhf552004/quiz-project/doc/meeting_notes/sprint2_mar15.md

 ## Decision from the meeting

+We decided to have all of our tasks done by Mar 25th, so we would have enough time to do code review and performance review by Mar 27th

 Sukrut - Regression Test for his models
 Neha - Connection to the database for create an account screen